 It doesn’t hurt to check toner levels to make sure you have enough on hand.
 The machine will agitate/auger the toner inside as it cranks back up to run, and it tracks toner levels for you, so it will tell you if you’re low and need to order more.
 The machine also tracks the waste toner container, which on some models can fill up while in sleep mode.
 Again, the machine will warn you if this is a problem.

 Many of our clients are on auto ship programs, which monitor toner levels and will ship toner when needed, so checking doesn’t need to be a priority.

 In summary, if you keep an eye on paper, wipe down the machine, run a test, calibrate and check toner levels, you’ll be in great shape for a smooth operation when back in the office.
 By being aware of your machine’s basic needs, you can avoid potential delays.

 Dallas Steffen is the Director of Imaging Service at Loffler Companies.
-He has been in the industry since 2002, starting out as a low volume service technician and working to become a production color technician, which he was for 11 years before taking on a leadership role.
-He works hard to give Loffler clients the best opportunity to succeed in their industry by providing exceptional customer service.
-In his free time, Dallas enjoys reading, traveling, enjoying Reese's Peanut Butter Cups and spending time with his wife and four children.
+He has been in the industry since 2002, starting as a low-volume service technician.
+He worked to become a production color technician, where he served clients for 11 years, before taking on a leadership role.
+He works hard to give Loffler clients exceptional customer service to help them succeed in their industry.
+In his free time, Dallas enjoys reading, traveling, eating Reese's Peanut Butter Cups and spending time with his wife and four children.